google/weather-tools/CONTRIBUTING.md

 ## Workflow

-TODO(b/167705057): Update docs to reflect ideal GitLab workflow.

-_The following instructions are out-of-date._

-As of writing (2020-08), I (alxr@) have not discovered a code-review system integrated into GCP's git hosting service.
-Thus, the onus for pushing non-breaking changes is on each contributor.

-To ensure code quality, please copy the pre-push hook (in the `bin/` directory) to `.git/hooks/`.
-This will type check and unit tests _locally_ before any push to the remote repository.

-Otherwise, project workflow is up to you (given your best judgement).
-Personal recommendation:
-- Work in feature branches.
-- When you're ready to submit, squash & merge into your primary branch (`git merge --squash <feature>`).
-- Push to main as you normally would.
+We recommend the [GitLab Flow Merge-Request](https://about.gitlab.com/blog/2016/10/25/gitlab-workflow-an-overview/#code-review-with-gitlab) model of development.

+Commits will be squashed before merge into the main branch.
+Each MR requires one approver and for CI to pass.

-This project uses Google Cloud Build for continuous integration (and later, deployment).
+This project uses GitLab CI for continuous integration (and later, deployment).
 On each commit to the main branch, we run commands from the above two sections.
-Visit the [build dashboard](https://pantheon.corp.google.com/cloud-build/dashboard?project=grid-intelligence-sandbox) to check build history and status.
+Visit the [pipeline dashboard](https://gitlab.com/google-pso/ais/grid_intelligence_ai/ecmwf/-/pipelines) to check build history and status.

 ## Deployment

-TODO(b/167704736): Figure out how to deploy to PubSub / Dataflow / GCP services.
+_TODO(b/167704736): Figure out how to deploy to PubSub / Dataflow / GCP services._